event4u-app/data-helpers/starlight/src/content/docs/advanced/reverse-mapping.md

 - **Reverse mapping**: Transform data from target back to source using `->reverseMap()`

 This is particularly useful when:
-- Converting between DTOs and domain models
+- Converting between Dtos and domain models
 - Synchronizing data between different formats
 - Implementing undo/redo functionality
 - Building bidirectional API transformations